An overview of the room draw process

 All students particpating in Room Draw will be entered into a computer program that will randonly generate a unique number for each student.

 Room draw will occur over the course of three nights.
 Each night students will line up based upon their room draw number starting with the lowest number (1).
 Students will be called in grouops of 10 to the selection room, where they will pick the room of their choosing.
 Roommates will all select the room at the same time (NOTE: Unless you are selecting a single, you must have roommate(s) with you to fill the double or triple you select).
 In an effort to keep the process moving efficiently, students will have only 2 minutes to pick their room.
 Floor plans will be in the courtyard and will be updated in real time.
 Once you have selected a room and turned in your room draw card, you are free to leave room draw.

 We will be updating the Oxy Housing Facebook page throughout the night with the numbers that have been called.

 Whose number do we use when roommates are selecting a room?

 You will use the lowest (best) number among your roommates.
 Please note that ALL people residing in the room must be present (with their Oxy ID card and Room Draw card) when the room is selected in order to get the room.
-If your roommate(s) is unavailable during Room Draw, they must complete a Proxy Form to ensure that you are able to sign up for a space.
+If your roommate(s) is unavailable during Room Draw, they must complete a Proxy Form, listing you as their proxy, to ensure that you are able to sign up for a space.

 What if I can't attend room draw?